pranayjaulkar/Price-Table-CSS-Project/README.md

 # Price-Table-CSS-Project

-A simple CSS Project for Pricing Table
+A simple responsive CSS Project for Pricing Page